 Financial Health Indicators

 Staff studied historical data for entities that had been declared in fiscal distress and identified key indicators of fiscal stress.
 Using that data, the Auditor’s office developed a set of Financial Health Indicators to recognize early signs of fiscal stress for cities and counties.

-It is important to note that no single indicator is a sign of fiscal stress as they all should be viewed collectively to gain a more accurate picture of the fiscal health of a city or county.
-The vast majority of cities and counties have at least one indicator in a “critical” or “cautionary” outlook.
-Citizens, government leaders and policy makers can gain great insights into the fiscal trends of an entity from reviewing the indicators.
+It is important to note that no single indicator is a sign of fiscal stress, as they all should be viewed collectively to gain a more accurate picture of the fiscal health of a city or county.
+The vast majority of cities and counties have at least one indicator in a “critical” or “cautionary” category.
+Citizens, government leaders, and policy makers can gain great insights into the fiscal trends of an entity from reviewing the indicators.